Recovering from the Stress of Experiencing or Being Exposed to Traumatic EventsIn This Article

-Usually, these unsettling thoughts and feelings fade as life starts to return to normal.
+Usually, the unsettling thoughts and feelings of traumatic stress fade as life starts to return to normal over the days or weeks following the event.
 You can assist the process by keeping the following in mind:

-- People react in different ways to disasters and traumatic events.
+- People react in different ways to traumatic events.
 There is no “right” or “wrong” way to respond.
 Don’t tell yourself (or anyone else) what you should be thinking, feeling, or doing.

-- Avoid obsessively thinking about the disastrous event.
-Repetitious thinking about fearful or painful experiences can overwhelm your nervous system, making it harder to think clearly.
+- Avoid obsessively reliving the traumatic event.
+Repetitious thinking or viewing horrific images over and over can overwhelm your nervous system, making it harder to think clearly.

-- Ignoring your feelings will slow the healing process.
+- Ignoring your feelings will slow recovery.
 It may seem better in the moment to avoid experiencing your emotions, but they exist whether you're paying attention to them or not.
 Even intense feelings will pass if you simply allow yourself to feel what you feel.

-Following a traumatic event, it’s normal to feel a wide range of intense emotions and physical reactions.
-These reactions often come and go in waves.
+Following a traumatic event, it’s normal for your nervous system to become overwhelmed by stress and to feel a wide range of intense emotions and physical reactions.
+These reactions to traumatic stress often come and go in waves.
 There may be times when you feel jumpy and anxious, and other times when you feel disconnected and numb.

 Normal emotional responses to traumatic events